-- Savings for car insurance companies: There was always going to be a carve-out for the Michigan car insurance companies.
+Savings for car insurance companies: There was always going to be a carve-out for the Michigan car insurance companies.
 The new Michigan No-Fault law allows insurers to avoid reducing their premiums if they can demonstrate to the Insurance Commissioner that the new law’s mandatory rate reductions would violate their constitutional rights and/or leave them at risk of having too little “capital.”
 While these significant changes have now been made to our auto law, there is still no transparency on what Michigan car insurance companies profit margins have been these many years.
 The adage to “measure twice, cut once” has been ignored by both the House and Senate Republicans and Democratic Governor Whitmer.

-- Michigan Catastrophic Claims Association: Under the new Michigan No-Fault law the MCCA would continue to be liable for catastrophic injury benefits payable under policies issued or renewed before July 2, 2020 and for policies after July 1, 2020 where drivers have opted to maintain unlimited No-Fault PIP medical benefits.
+- Michigan Catastrophic Claims Association: Under the new Michigan No-Fault law the Michigan Catastrophic Claims Association (MCCA) would continue to be liable for catastrophic injury benefits payable under policies issued or renewed before July 2, 2020 and for policies after July 1, 2020 where drivers have opted to maintain unlimited No-Fault PIP medical benefits.
 Drivers who decide to cap their No-Fault benefits or opt-out altogether will still be required to pay annual MCCA assessments to cover deficits.
 Finally, the MCCA will pay refunds to drivers if actuarial examination shows that MCCA assets exceed 120% of the MCCA’s liabilities.
 The refund will be the difference between excess and 120% of liabilities.